 Vertical farming is intended to revolutionize the future of agriculture.
 To what extent can the concept be implemented at home and in the city

 Around 55% of the world's population live in cities.
 This number is expected to increase to around 2050% by 68.
 In order to meet the demand for food, products have to be mass-produced and transported over long distances to urban centers.
 Vertical farming and Urban Gardening are two future-oriented concepts that could enable a return to natural agriculture.

 Vertical farming: what is it?

-Vertical farming is a pioneering idea that enables food to produce environmentally friendly and in large quantities directly in metropolitan areas.
+Vertical farming is a pioneering idea that enables Groceries to produce environmentally friendly and in large quantities directly in metropolitan areas.
 It's a kind of indoor farming in vertical greenhouses.
 For this purpose, multi-storey buildings (called "farm scrapers") are grown on levels one above the other.
 These buildings usually come with a circular economy as well as hydroponics.
 This enables resource-saving and year-round production.

 Advantages and disadvantages of vertical farming